1. Home

 • A few countries have explored ways to build out domestic carbon markets, with varying success.
 It has re-entered the conversation as a key focus, with significant country interest in both developed economies and EMDEs.

-• According to the World Bank, there are 74 carbon taxes and emissions trading systems implemented under national and subnational jurisdictions as of 2024.
+• According to the World Bank, there are 74 carbon taxes and emissions trading systems implemented under national and subnational jurisdictions as of 2025.
+These instruments now cover 28% of global greenhouse gas emissions, with carbon pricing representing 65% of global GDP.

 • The World Bank also reported that there are 34 government-administered carbon crediting mechanisms under national and subnational jurisdictions as of 2024.
 Some governments see expansion of domestic carbon credits as a springboard for participating in international carbon markets, while others focus on domestic use, such as for companies to offset domestic compliance requirements.